-Program Status Tracking ID Section Table or Figure Page Number(s) Description of Redline Discontinue RA-04 6.7 N/A 114 This program will be removed from future WMP filings.
-Discontinue SA-03 8.3.4.1 Table 8-30 242 The program will be removed from the table and no future targets will be installed.
-New GH-12 8.1.27 N/A 160 Adding program to complete feasibility studies.
+Program Status Tracking Section Table or Figure Page Description of Redline ID Number(s) The program will be removed from 8.3.4.1 Discontinue SA-03 Table 8-30 242 the table and no future targets will be installed.
+Adding program to complete New GH-12 8.1.27 N/A 160 feasibility studies.